oyvindberg/tui-scala/readme.md

 library [blessed-contrib](https://github.com/yaronn/blessed-contrib) and the `Go` library [termui](https://github.com/gizak/termui).

+The port is not yet complete, see [roadmap](https://github.com/oyvindberg/tui-scala/issues/15) for immediate plans.
+There are bite-sized tasks to complete if you want to contribute!

 The library supports the [crossterm](https://github.com/crossterm-rs/crossterm) backend, which is published separately as a Java artifact which calls native rust code through JNI.
 This backend works both when running on the JVM and when running as GraalVM native image.